 If you do not establish significant residential ties to Canada, you may be a deemed resident of Canada if you spend more than 183 days in Canada.
 However, you can still be considered deemed non-resident (even after meeting the 183 days rule) if you use the tie-breaker rules provided in the tax treaty between Ukraine and Canada.

-Most common questions about tax residency in Canada are answered in this post about tax residency.
+Some common questions about tax residency in Canada are answered in this post about tax residency.
 While you can determine the residency status using these rules, always remember to look for tie-breaker rules provided in the tax treaty.

 Double Taxation Issues and relief provided under the treaty